Setting Up Memberships

 {% hint style="success" %}

-[Read more about Revenue Booster pricing >](https://docs.crowdwork.com/for-theatres/setup-your-theatre-account/understanding-crowdwork-fees#revenue-boosters)
+[Read more about Special Feature pricing >](https://docs.crowdwork.com/for-theatres/setup-your-theatre-account/understanding-crowdwork-fees#special-features)

 {% endhint %}